ι Crucis (iota Crucis)

 ι Crucis is a double hypergiant star in the constellation of Crux.

 ι Crucis visual magnitude is 4.69.
-Because of its moderate brightness, ι Crucis should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, ι Crucis should be easily visible from locations with dark skies, while it can be barely visible, or not visible at all, from skies affected by light pollution.

 Celestial coordinates and finder chart of ι Crucis

 ι Crucis is situated south of the celestial equator, as such, it is more easily visible from the southern hemisphere.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of ι Crucis are provided in the following table:

 The simplified sky map below shows the position of ι Crucis in the sky:

 Distance of ι Crucis from the Sun and relative movement

 ι Crucis is distant 124.57 light years from the Sun and it is moving far from the Sun at the speed of 7 kilometers per second.